 Summer Eye Safety

 Finally, summer is approaching.
 And nothing could be more welcomed at this time than some bright sunshine, warm weather, and any excuse in the world to head outside.
-Even if you’re taking care this summer to continually prevent the spread of COVID-19, there are a few things you can also do to protect your eye health while enjoying all your favorite outdoor summer activities.
+As you head out to enjoy all of your favorite outdoor summer activities, there are a few things you can also do to protect your eye health.

 Protecting Your Eyes from the Ill Effects of Ultraviolet (UV) Rays